05.08.2008, Thursday ~ Depart PDX -Portland Oregon USA Airport at 7:35 am

 As our Holy Spirit led tour continued, we stopped by a Greek Orthodox Church on Hebron Road in Jerusalem.
 It is a place associated with Elijah and Elisha.
 As I was walking near the garden an elderly man with a very large cross approached me and greeted me.
 He asked me if I had any questions or if he could help me in any way.
 There was a holy presence around him and his handshake was filled with kindness and compassion.
 I wondered in my spirit, “Who is this man?”
 Pastor Rozen came over and introduced himself and then I learned that he was the First Archpriest Jabba D. Baddour who oversees the Greek Orthodox Church in Israel.
 I know that it was a very divine appointment, one of a kind, in my life, and although I do not begin to understand the fullness, I do know the LORD ordered it.

-Most of the time while I was in Israel I just had that “oh my goodness will you look at that” completely overwhelmed look on my face.
+Most of the time while I was in Israel I just had that “oh my goodness will you look at that” completely overwhelmed expression on my face.
 It did not seem I could not take enough photos to capture the experience even though I had already taken 1000 photos.

 The day ended at the Knesset, the Government of Israel.
 Pastor Rozen gave me a private tour including the Marc Chagall tapestries, the place where President Bush spoke just a few days earlier, noticing that 50% of the flags in the courtyard had been exchanged from Israel Flags to American Flags in honor of President Bush’s visit.
 While inside the Knesset I was allowed to go into the "meeting room" and anoint all the chairs and then to the back section where photos of President John F. Kennedy and Golda Meir were still hanging.
 We stopped by the very huge Menorah that is across the street from the Knesset.
 The Knesset Menorah is a bronze Menorah 4.30 meters high, 3.5 meters wide, and wights 4 tons.
 It is located at the edge of Gan Havradim opposite the Knesset.
 It seemed fitting that I would receive a Menorah the same day as my first visit to the Knesset.
 We prayed, proclaimed, decreed, imparted and poured out “I AM” Holy Anointing Oil in this place.